aws-samples/aws-refactoring-to-serverless/CONTRIBUTING.md

 ## Contribute via Pull Requests
 Before sending us a pull request, please ensure that:
 1. You are working against the latest source on the *main* branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+2. For bugs: Please check existing open, and recently merged pull requests to ensure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+3. For implementing new patterns: Please reach to owners of this repo and provide short description - we would hate for your time to be wasted.

 To send us a pull request, please:

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
-If you also reformat all the code, it will be hard for us to focus on your change.
+If you reformat all the code, it will be hard for us to focus on your change.
-3. Ensure local tests pass.
+3. Run [cdk-nag](https://github.com/cdklabs/cdk-nag) for your project and ensure all critical findings are addressed.
 4. Commit to your fork using clear commit messages.
-5. Send us a pull request, answering any default questions in the pull request interface.
+5. Send us a pull request, include the output of `cdk-nag`.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+6. Pay attention to comments to your pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).